jpalao/camelbones/README.md

 # TODO

+XCode templates still need to be converted from the older json format to the newer XML format

-These TODO items are from the the original author. https://sourceforge.net/p/camelbones/mailman/message/26651559/
+Also, these TODO items are from the the original author. https://sourceforge.net/p/camelbones/mailman/message/26651559/

 - Add support for "fast iteration" of Perl collections.